 This is the difference between disease and illness.

-Disease refers to the underlying “something wrong” while illness refers to the subjective experience of your symptoms.
+Disease refers to the underlying “something wrong” while illness refers to what you feel (i.e., your symptoms).
 The biomedical approach can show us what is “wrong” with you (i.e., disc herniation) but cannot explain why people with identical disease can have different illness experience (i.e., some have pain, some don’t have pain).

 When it comes to chronic pain, the biomedical approach almost never applies.

 Biopsychosocial Approach to Health Care